MarcLoupias/memo-dev/tools/git/git-internals.md

 The command `git prune -v` delete the orphans objects then print the deleted list.

+**immutability**

+git `objects` files are **immutable**, once created, git reads them, and that's all.
+There is no modification ever on it.
+They are only deleted when the user execute the `prune` command if they are unreachable from any `refs`.

 ### lire les fichiers objects

 La commande `git cat-file <object-hash> -p` permet d'afficher le contenu d'un fichier object.